How to shop Claudia Winkleman’s best outfits from The Traitors

 Thanks to its perfect blend of game playing in pursuit of prize money, high-stakes drama, psychological warfare, crying (a lot of it) and contestants unlike those usually found on reality TV shows (we’re looking at you, Love Island), The Traitors is a huge hit for the BBC.

-It’s now officially back on our screens, with season three dominating WhatsApp groups and social media feeds once more.
+With the final airing tonight, season three is only thing dominating WhatsApp groups and social media feeds.
 But as well as game playing and divisive characters, it’s Claudia Winkleman’s aspirational knit-heavy wardrobe that steals the show.

 Fans of The Traitors tune in just as much for her covetable style as for the programme itself.
 The Winkleman effect has caused myriad pieces to sell out (see that chunky red jumper she wore in season two).
 With the help of her stylist Sinead McKeefry, the presenter has carved out a niche for herself – think monochrome separates, fingerless gloves, boxy silhouettes and oversized fits.